uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-globus.md

 cat: dataManagement
 parentPage: User Guides
 sideMenuParent: Data Management
 ---

-Globus provides a relatively simple and reliable way to access and move research data between systems with faster transfer speeds than tools such as SCP/SFTP and rsync.
-Globus requires some setup ahead of time, but it is robust and appropriate when the data transfer will take a long time or the connection will be periodically interrupted.
-It also allows you to share your data with colleagues, move  data back and forth between CARC storage systems and personal workstations, and restart or resume a failed or paused file transfer, even a very large one.
+Globus provides a relatively simple and reliable way to access and move research data between systems with faster transfer speeds than tools such as SCP/SFTP and Rsync.
+Globus requires some setup ahead of time, but it is robust and appropriate when your data transfer will take a long time or your connection will be periodically interrupted.
+It also allows you to share your data with colleagues, move data back and forth between CARC storage systems and personal workstations, and restart or resume a failed or paused file transfer - even a very large one.

+> Note: Due to security risks, please be mindful of the type of information being transferred.
+Where possible, omit all information that may be considered confidential.
+For examples of confidential information that requires additional consideration, visit http://itservices.usc.edu/security/sensitive-info.

 ### Getting started with Globus